 What has been very popular lately is machine learning and most likely AI projects that land on our desks relate to that technique.
 It is one of the subdomains of AI, and in simple terms it means applying algorithms and statistical models to data, so that the system performs specific task relying on patterns and inference, instead of instructions.
 It could take a form of supervised or unsupervised learning.
 Supervised learning involves mapping X to Y in a number of examples and then asking the program to map the rest, based on similarities.
 In unsupervised learning, nothing is pre-labelled, only the patterns are revealed, and the model is trained to recognize them.

 Finally, deep learning is one of the paradigms of machine learning.
-While machine learning typically involves two steps, i.e. object detection and object recognition, in deep learning there are many steps and layers of computation.
+While machine learning typically involves two steps, i.e. detection and recognition, in deep learning there are many steps and layers of computation.
 This is also where neural networks are used, which are said to resemble the complex workings of the neurons in human brain.

 And this brings me the first important point of this blog: the type of AI will critically determine the type of privacy issues that will need to be addressed.
 It is important that we don’t stop our investigations at the statement that AI will be used, and request description of the way the technology works without any buzz words.
 For example, deep learning method will create a black box effect, where we may not fully know on what basis certain conclusion has been reached by the system.
 This is big problem for transparency and explainability.
 At the same time, in traditional machine learning where you label part of the data and let computer do the rest according to the same pattern, explainability and transparency will not be equally difficult to fulfil.